 Choose the Right Virtual Event Platform

-For SKOs that consist of 50 people or less, you might be able to get by with Zoom or Microsoft Teams.
-Anything larger than that, you’ll want to find a platform that will push you to recreate the vibe of your in-person SKO event, offering a dynamically creative experience for both attendees and presenters.
-We’re able to integrate with several of the larger virtual event platforms, like Bizzabo and On24, and can even build your own custom virtual event platform to meet your unique needs and expectations.
+For sales kickoffs that consist of less than 50 people, you might be able to get by with Zoom or Microsoft Teams.
+Anything larger, you’ll need a platform that will push you to recreate your in-person event by offering a dynamically creative experience for both attendees and presenters.
+We’re able to integrate with several of the larger virtual event platforms, like Brightcove and On24, and can even build your own custom virtual event platform to meet your unique needs and expectations.
 When it comes to virtual platform design, be sure it offers flexibility for you to flex your creative muscle.

 Prep Speakers in Advance

 Feeling a bit better now that you have an idea of where to invest your time before your next SKO?
-The good news is there’s still plenty of time to plan.
-And with these virtual event ideas and the right event production agency in place, we’re confident your 2022 SKO will be the best one yet.
-Ready to start your SKO event planning discussion?
+The good news is there’s still time to plan.
+With these virtual event ideas and the right event production agency in place, we’re confident your 2022 sales kickoff will be the best one yet.
+Ready to start planning?
 Let’s chat.